sinchana-km/python-journey/README.md

 # python-journey
-all python practicing codes in my python journey
+all python practicing codes in my python journey Chapter wise solving codes and conceptes